 |Identity Provider||The name of the Identity Provider with which the participant successfully authenticated.|

-Indicates whether this participant used Direct Media when connected to this VMR.
+Indicates whether this participant used direct media when connected to this VMR.

-See Tech preview features for more information.
+See Direct media (end-to-end encrypted calls) for more information.

 Media stream details are displayed when you view the details of an individual participant.
 Note that media streams are not displayed for any participants who are directly connected to an externally-hosted conference, such as a Microsoft Teams or Skype for Business meeting, or Google Meet.